All Products

 Step 1: Create a search index that contains an IP type

-When you create a search index, map the String field that you want to use for IP queries to the IP type.
+When creating a search index, map the String field for IP queries to the IP type.

 private static void createSearchIndex(SyncClient client) {